opensearch-project/documentation-website/_search-plugins/sql/functions.md

 tan | `tan(number T) -> double` | `SELECT tan(0.5) FROM my-index LIMIT 1`

 ## Date and time
-Functions marked with * have future PPL implementation on roadmap.
+Functions marked with * are only available in SQL.

 Function | Specification | Example
 :--- | :--- | :---